ChieF-TroN/PolyZone/README.md

 # PolyZone
-PolyZone is a FiveM mod to define zones of different shapes and test whether a point is inside or outside of the zone
+PolyZone is a FiveM mod to define zones of different shapes and test whether a point is inside or outside of the zone.

+Modified for use with [ct_jobcreator](https://forum.cfx.re/t/paid-qb-ct-jobcreator-easy-in-game-job-creation-wardrobe-on-off-duty-bossmenu-stash-location-setters/5018391).

 ![PolyZone around the prison](https://i.imgur.com/InKNaoL.jpg)

-## Download

-Click [here](https://github.com/mkafrin/PolyZone/releases) to go to the releases page and download the latest release

 ## Using PolyZone in a Script